Despite the global turbulence so far, you CAN become a successful therapist in 2020.

 Teach a self-hypnosis workshop (or mindfulness or stress management) online or in person.

 If you can teach a client self-hypnosis then you can teach a group.
-You can

 Get a proper website built.
 Invest to succeed. (see below for some more quick tips on websites)